1Programm/Sandbox/README.md

 It is a library, so you use it in java code to build your game with it.
 It uses the LWJGL library which uses the OpenGL Api to render.

-It is planned to create a engine - ui - editor, so you don't need to know how to code.
+It is planned to create an ui - editor, so you don't need to know how to code.

 <h3>Examples</h3>